We’ve pulled together a bumper list of positive and practical activities to enjoy at home over the coming months.

 Send flowers and brighten someone’s day.
 There are a range of companies that sell flowers that can be sent through people’s letterboxes, including Bloom & Wild.
 Also consider asking your local flowershop if they have a delivery service running.

-Make your own Christmas cards this year – and use your time to write some longer, more personal messages.
+Make your own cards and use your time to write some longer, more personal messages.

-You have been sending us in your suggestions of fun things to do this winter.
-Below we will list our favourite submissions – along with who submitted them!
+You have been sending us in your suggestions of fun things to and below we have listed our favourite submissions – along with who submitted them!

 52. Go on Safari